-With centralized mobility management, the mapping information for the stable session identifier and the changing IP address of an MN is kept at a centralized mobility anchor.
+With centralized mobility management, the mapping information between the stable node identifier and the changing IP address of an MN is kept at a centralized mobility anchor.
 Packets destined to an MN are routed via this anchor.
 In other words, such mobility management systems are centralized in both the control plane and the data plane.

-Many existing mobility management deployments leverage on centralized mobility anchoring in a hierarchical network architecture, as shown in Figure 1.
+Many existing mobility management deployments make use of centralized mobility anchoring in a hierarchical network architecture, as shown in Figure 1.
 Examples of such centralized mobility anchors are the home agent (HA) and local mobility anchor (LMA) in Mobile IP [RFC3775] and Proxy Mobile IP [RFC5213], respectively.
-Current mobile networks such as the Third Generation Partnership Project (3GPP) UMTS networks, CDMA networks, and 3GPP Evolve Packet System (EPS) networks also employs centralized mobility management, with Gateway GPRS Support Node (GGSN) and Serving GPRS Support Node (SGSN) in the 3GPP UMTS hierarchical network and with Packet data network Gateway (P-GW) and Serving Gateway (S-GW) in the 3GPP EPS network.
+Current mobile networks such as the Third Generation Partnership Project (3GPP) UMTS networks, CDMA networks, and 3GPP Evolved Packet System (EPS) networks also employ centralized mobility management, with Gateway GPRS Support Node (GGSN) and Serving GPRS Support Node (SGSN) in the 3GPP UMTS hierarchical network and with Packet data network Gateway (P-GW) and Serving Gateway (S-GW) in the 3GPP EPS network.